Evaa18/data-models/models/base/marketplace/_columns.md

 UTM recorded the last time the ambassador requested publication.
 Always a map of utm parameters, even if all values are null.
 Available from [unknown date], legacy data were filled with a map of null values
 {% enddocs %}

+{% docs conversation_seeker_situation_at_initiation %}
+Situation of the seeker when the conversation was initiated.
+{% enddocs %}

+{% docs conversation_ambassador_situation_at_initiation %}
+Situation of the ambassador when the conversation was initiated.
+{% enddocs %}

 {% docs ambassador_promotions %}
 List of multimedia content showcased on the ambassador profile.
 {% enddocs %}